Accreditation & Standards

-Parents will be notified by our nurses if a child has an appointment with a physician, is taken to the emergency room, or spends the night in the infirmary.
+Families will be notified by our nurses if a child has an appointment with a physician, is taken to the emergency room, or spends the night in the infirmary.

-Parents/guardians are responsible for expenses not covered by their insurance, and agree to promptly pay the treating physician, clinic, or hospital directly.
+Families are responsible for expenses not covered by their insurance, and agree to promptly pay the treating physician, clinic, or hospital directly.

 Food Allergies & Dietary Preferences